Under the Mango Tree -Fiction

 To me, the end was predictable.
 How else would a bitter-sweet cocktail draw to a conclusion?

-Her language is charming and wonderfully conveys emotion and connection to keep the readers on her side.
+Her charming language conveys emotion and connection to keep the readers on her side.

-I find it wanting in the book as a reader is to get better grounded in the setting.
-It is the dialogue that shifts the scenes, and that too sometimes miss connections from the previous.
+I find it wanting in the book the scenes here and there are better grounded in the setting.
+The dialogue shifts the flow, which sometimes misses connections from the last part.